mulesoft-consulting/MuleSoft_DeploymentAsCode/README.md

 ## Usage

-pushing new changes to this repository triggers a deployment
+what we need to update in config to start using it? pushing new changes to this repository triggers a deployment

 Call the deployment scripts manually (from local machine or outside the CI server)